kumpmati/sveltekit-superactions/README.md

 	export let data;

+	// Instantiate client-side actions by calling
-	// To instantiate the client-side actions, call `superActions` with the data returned from the load function const api = superActions(data.todoActions);
+	// superActions with the data from the load function const api = superActions(data.todoActions);
 </script>